salt-formulas/salt-formula-xtrabackup/README.rst

         target:
           host: cfg01

-  .. note:: full_backups_to_keep param states how many backup will be stored locally on xtrabackup client.
-            More options to relocate local backups can be done using salt-formula-backupninja.
+.. note:: The ``full_backups_to_keep`` parameter states how many backup will be stored locally on xtrabackup client.
+More options to relocate local backups can be done using ``salt-formula-backupninja``.

-Backup client with local backup only
+Backup client with local backup only:

 .. code-block:: yaml